xavier-fenton/basicblog/README.md

 ```bash
 dotnet ....
 ```
 3. npm start in React directory.
-Assuming you are
+Assuming you are experienced with React development

 ```bash
 npm run start